jayhawk84/SuperPuzzleSliderTurbo/README.md

 ## <div align="center">WHY</div>
 [(Table of contents)](#table-of-contents)

 I used to play a lot of board games with my siblings when we were younger.
 Sometimes, though, I wanted to play my own game.
 Before I got a game boy, that meant something like a Puzzle 15 would have to suffice.
-I have fond memories of playing them, and I thought it would be a lot of fun to build the game using C# for a web application.
+I have fond memories of playing them, and I thought it would be a lot of fun to build the game using Visual Studio and C# to create a web application.

 ## <div align="center">IDEA</div>
 [(Table of contents)](#table-of-contents)